arvindth/pr_releasenotes/README.md

 ## Why this tool vs others

 There are quite a few online tools for generating release notes based on github history, but all the ones I've found rely on commit messages.
 This makes them inflexible, since it would require rewriting commit history in order to make any changes to the generated notes.
+In addition, using commit messages forces irrelevant information such as `fixed typo`, `reverted incorrect commit`, and `updated tests/docs` into the release notes.

-This tool uses the pull request descriptions, so the release notes for any version can be updated at any time by simply updating the corresponding pull request's description and rerunning this tool.
+This tool uses pull request descriptions, so the release notes for any version can be updated at any time by simply updating the corresponding pull request's description and rerunning this tool.
+In addition, pull request descriptions can have a separate brief and focused section to expose only the necessary information into the release notes.

-Secondly, this tool provides the additional option to post the release notes back to the github releases page.
+Finally, this tool provides the additional option to post the release notes back to the github releases page.

 ## Installation